Haptic Transparency and Interaction Force Control for a Lower-Limb Exoskeleton: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the National Science Foundation~/~National Robotics Initiative (Grant No: 2024488), Northwestern University and the Turkish Fulbright Commission.
-We would like to thank Tim Haswell for his technical support on the hardware improvements of the ExoMotus-X2 exoskeleton.
+We would like to thank Tim Haswell for his technical support on the hardware improvements of the ExoMotus-X2 exoskeleton and Lorenzo Vianello for his help with the experimentation.
+Presented data will be available upon request. \begin{IEEEbiography}[{ }] {Emek Barış Küçüktabak} (S’21) received his B.S. degree in Mechanical Engineering from Middle East Technical University, Ankara, Turkey in 2017 and M.S. degree in Mechanical Engineering from ETH Zurich, Switzerland in 2019.
+Currently, he is a Ph.D. student at the Center for Robotics and Biosystems at Northwestern University and the Legs+Walking Lab at the Shirley Ryan AbilityLab, Chicago, IL.
+His research interests include physical human-robot interaction, teleoperation, force control, and assistive robotics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Yue Wen} received the B.S. degree in Automation from Wuhan University of Technology, China, in 2011, the M.S. degree in Control Theory and Engineering from Huazhong University of Science and Technology, China, in 2014, and the Ph.D. degree in Biomedical Engineering from North Carolina State University and the University of North Carolina at Chapel Hill, Raleigh, NC, in 2019.
+He is currently an Assistant Professor in the Department of Mechanical and Aerospace Engineering at the University of Central Florida, Orlando, FL.
+His research interests include the control and personalization of wearable robots, deep learning for neural machine interfaces, human-robot interaction, and gait rehabilitation. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Sangjoon J. Kim} earned his B.S. from the Department of Electrical and Computer Engineering at the University of Wisconsin–Madison in 2012.
+Subsequently, he attained both his M.S. and Ph.D. degrees in Mechanical Engineering from the Korea Advanced Institute of Science and Technology (KAIST) in 2014 and 2019, respectively.
+Currently, he serves as an Assistant Project Scientist at the University of California-Irvine, concurrently holding a position as a Research Engineer at Flint Rehabilitation.
+His primary focus lies in biomedical engineering and robotics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Matthew R. Short} received his B.S. degree in bioengineering from Temple University, Philadelphia, PA, USA in 2018.
+He is currently pursuing a Ph.D. degree at Northwestern University, Chicago, IL, USA, working in the Neurorehabilitation and Neural Engineering Lab at Shirley Ryan AbilityLab.
+His research interests include human-human interaction and ankle motor control in the context of post-stroke rehabilitation.